A bad warm-up can injure you, No warm-up will hinder you but a good warm-up will have you firing on all cylinders

 So if we consider the scenario that we’re going to ask our body to run 5k, the warm will be the difference between:

-a) your body and the joints involved warm and ready to shift all of the intrinsic weight that it already carries, better protecting your body against the impact and friction that is about to be placed on it; or no warm up leading to
+a) your body and the joints involved warm and ready to shift all of the intrinsic weight than it already carries, better protecting your body against the impact and friction that is about to be placed on it; or no warm-up leading to

-A great way to imagine the stress on your body is to view muscles like toffee, exercising is similar to trying to bend and twist the toffee like muscle.
+A great way to imagine the stress on your body is to view muscles like toffee, exercising is similar to trying to bend and twist the toffee-like a muscle.
 When cold it is more likely to tear and crack whereas when warm there is much greater pliability.

 Beyond the Physical

-It will also help us mentally prepare for the task in hand, both in terms of your body being accustomed to what you’re asking it to do.
+It will also help us mentally prepare for the task at hand, both in terms of your body being accustomed to what you’re asking it to do.

 How to Warm Up Effectively

-We can categorise warm ups in 4 types or stages that can be used progressively in preparation for exercise and take around 30minutes to complete:
+We can categorize warm ups into 4 types or stages that can be used progressively in preparation for exercise and take around 30 minutes to complete: